Baltimore Ravens vs. Cincinnati Bengals NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Bengals stats and trends

-- In Cincinnati's six games this season, it has three wins against the spread.
+- Cincinnati has three wins against the spread in six games this year.

-- Cincinnati's games this season have eclipsed the over/under one time in six opportunities (16.7%).
+- Cincinnati's games this year have eclipsed the over/under one time in six opportunities (16.7%).

-- When Cincinnati puts up more than 20.5 points, it is 3-2 against the spread and 4-1 overall.
+- When Cincinnati scores more than 20.5 points, it is 3-2 against the spread and 4-1 overall.

-- When Cincinnati piles up more than 359.3 yards, the team is 2-2 against the spread and 3-1 overall.
+- Cincinnati is 2-2 against the spread and 3-1 overall when the team churns out more than 359.3 yards.

-- The Bengals have turned the ball over eight times this season, two more turnovers than the Ravens have forced (6).

 Home and road insights